johnshields/slate_runner/README.md

 # slate_runner 🎬🐍
-RESTful API for fixing it in post.
+RESTful FastAPI for fixing it in post.

 #### Run service:
 ```bash